I still remember the feelings I had when Zach would cross the finish line at a cross-country meet. Pride and pride…two different kids.

 As for the second kind of pride (which is really first in this momma’s heart)…it was the pride of being the one he looked for when he crossed the finish line.
 I remember on a few occasions I was lucky enough to be on side of the finishing line when he crossed and having him literally fall into my arms—exhausted and excited all at the same time.
 Zach wanted and needed me…his mom!

-More than fifteen years later Zach has a loving, beautiful wife, two near-perfect daughters, and is a strong, capable and intelligent man, but he still wants to share his accomplishments, news, and even some of the trivial things in life with me.
+More than fifteen years later Zach has a loving, beautiful wife, precious daughters, and is a strong, capable and intelligent man, but he still wants to share his accomplishments, news, and even some of the trivial things in life with me.
 And I couldn’t be happier or feel more blessed and honored.

 He also needs to.
 He needs to because I’m Mom and kids need their moms.